Lutheran Mariology: Comparison to Roman Catholic and Reformed views

+Views of Martin Luther on various doctrines

 Immaculate Conception

 In 1532, Luther said: 'God has formed the soul and body of the Virgin Mary full of the Holy Spirit, so that she is without all sins, for she has conceived and borne the Lord Jesus.'
-Elsewhere, "All seed except Mary was vitiated [by original sin]."
 When concentrating specifically on Mary herself as the Mother of God, Luther acknowledges God's singular action in bringing her into the world, but in making general comments about the universality of human sinfulness, he includes her among all the rest of humanity.

+The Book of Concord does not mention the Immaculate Conception.

 Queen of Heaven

 In his earlier years, Luther referred to Mary as the "Queen of Heaven", but he warned against people using the term too much.
 Luther later rejected this title due to its lack of scriptural evidence and the fact that he felt that Mary's accomplishments should be ultimately attributed to Christ.

 Mediatrix

 Before 1516, Luther's belief that Mary is a mediatrix between God and humanity was driven by his fear of Jesus being the implacable judge of all people.
 "The Virgin Mary remains in the middle between Christ and humankind.
 For in the very moment he was conceived and lived, he was full of grace.
 All other human beings are without grace, both in the first and second conception.
 But the Virgin Mary, though without grace in the first conception, was full of grace in the second ... whereas other human beings are conceived in sin, in soul as well as in body, and Christ was conceived without sin in soul as well as in body, the Virgin Mary was conceived in body without grace but in soul full of grace."

 Luther later rejected the stance of Mary as a mediator between Christ and humanity.
 Luther claimed that though Mary possessed many virtues, she could not intercede for sinners.
 He claimed that the evidence for Mary's powers as a mediatrix was a result of improper translation of the Annunciation.
 Instead, Luther believed that Mary's lack of power to intercede is seen in her praising God and his blessings, not in taking credit for herself.